brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 for hams who operate their stations behind firewalls or at repeater sites with mobile/cellular hotspots.
 * Modern public-key authentication is used.
 No more passwords.
-* The process of deciding whether a user is a licensed ham has been delegated to QRZ.com.
+* The process of validating whether a user is a licensed ham has been delegated to QRZ.com.
 I would guess that most people have already gone through the QRZ.com setup process?
 * The ASL team doesn't need to administer node numbers.
 Users pick their own numbers (from a range designated by the ASL team).
 This is very similar to IPv6 SLACC.
 The ASL system only needs to prevent collisions.
 * No special user interface portal needs to be developed for the maintenance of ASL node registrations.
 Users just need to be instructed how to format their QRZ bio page.
+This should be less work for the ASL administration team.
 * The ASL system doesn't need to hold secrets in the database.
 Users hold their own secrets.
-* The ASL server concept goes a way.
+* The ASL "server" concept goes a way.
 Each node registers its own address/port.
 * The HTTP registration API doesn't require HTTPS for security.
 This makes life easier for developers of embedded platforms that might not have full-fledged TLS stacks available.
 * To the extent that ASL nodes leverage these new mechanisms, the run-time dependency